LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 ### Languages ###

-Each files contains all labels used in the theme.
+Each file contains all the labels used in the theme.
-If you want to add a new language, duplicate an existing language file and replace all string by their translation.
+If you want to add a new language, duplicate an existing language file and replace every string with their translation.

 ### Views ###